1010392946/CNVABNN/README.md

 Before training the model, the path of the data needs to be modified.
 The path of data1-data6 used in train.m needs to be modified.
 The imported data are from the partial simulated dataset, which can be found in the train folder.
 For other application environments, consider using other training sets for substitution.

 ### step2: Train
 Run train.m to train the neural networks based on partial simulation data.
 Moreover, the training model needs to be saved for testing purposes, so the saving path of the corresponding parameters needs to be modified, and the parameters involved include all weak classifiers(BP_Ada_1~BP_Ada_3), combination weights(ak), and the number of weak classifiers(k).
 CNVABNN detects CNVs by building a model based on neural network and AdaBoost, and the model directly determines the efficiency of detection.
+The four feature values used by CNVABNN can be extracted by main_simulation1.py.
+For other types of data, you can consider adding other feature values to optimize the detection performance.

 ### step3: Detection of CNV in the simulation datasets
 Detection of CNVs in the simulated sample requires importing the training model in Ada_test_sim.m, all weak classifiers(BP_Ada_1~BP_Ada_3), combination weights(ak), and the number of weak classifiers(k).The results obtained using the trained neural network are the probabilities of the four copy number states.
 By comparing the magnitude of the probabilities, the type of copy numbers can be determined.
 The structure of the neural network in this project is shown in the following figure: